MrBlank/Python-CBZ-Tools/README.md

 # CBZ Conversion Tools

-Python scripts for converting EPUB or PDF files to CBZ (Comic Book ZIP) format.
+I prefer my comics to be in a CBZ format for editing, compatability, and portability.
+These are my Python scripts for converting EPUB or PDF files to CBZ (Comic Book ZIP) format.

+Once I have the files converted to CBZ and in my library, I use [Kindle Comic Converter (KCC)][1] to optimize and size the CBZ files before trasferring a copy to varios e-readers, like BOOX, Kindle, or Kobo devices.

 ---